COIL-Edinburgh/CompetiBlob_Detector-/README.md

    - Ch1 = Transfected protein
    - Ch2 = Nuclear Stain

-The plugin requires the path to the cellpose environment and the cellpose models to be used to be provided.
+The plugin requires the path to the cellpose environment and the cellpose models to be used to be provided [1].
 We tested using the nucleitorch_3 model.

 ### Method: